Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Clickup dashboard

-The customization depth here is unmatched at this price point.
 I added custom fields, set priority levels, created automation rules that moved tasks when statuses changed, and built dashboards showing exactly what I cared about.
-The Docs feature is a nice addition too.
-It keeps SOP documentation right inside the same tool.
+The Docs feature is a strong addition that keeps process documentation inside the same tool, eliminating the tab switch to Notion or Google Docs.

 Pros:

-• Highly flexible hierarchy system adapts to any team structure or project type
+• Flexible hierarchy system (Spaces, Folders, Lists, Tasks) adapts to any team structure or project type

-• Native docs, goals, and whiteboards reduce dependency on external tools
+• Native Docs, Goals, and Whiteboards reduce reliance on external tools

 • Automation builder handles repetitive actions without manual triggers

-• Multiple views (Gantt, Kanban, list, calendar, timeline) available in one workspace
+• Multiple views, including Gantt, Kanban, list, calendar, and timeline, are available in one workspace

 Cons:

-• Interface can feel overwhelming for first-time users or non-technical teams
+• The interface becomes overwhelming for first-time or non-technical users

 Pricing: